makrai/notes/dettmers2305-qlora-finetune-quantized.md

   the Vicuna prompts [10] and the OASST1 validation dataset [31]
   * Vicuna prompts, a set of 80 prompts from a diverse set of categories, without modifications
-  * The OASST1 dataset is a multilingual collection of crowd-sourced multiturn dialogs between a user and an assistant.
+  * OASST1: a multilingual collection of crowd-sourced multiturn dialogs between a user and an assistant.
 We select all user messages in the validation dataset as queries and include previous turns in the prompt
     * This procedure leads to 953 unique user queries
   * We term these two datasets the Vicuna and OA benchmarks